 Ground Floor and Sub-Floor

 The ground floor of the Academy Museum will be a dynamic space to welcome visitors into the Museum.
-An expansive and lively public piazza at the northern end of the Museum will open to the Museum's lobby, café, and gift store and will connect the Museum to the rest of the LACMA campus and to the community at large.
+An expansive and lively public piazza at the northern end of the Museum will open to the Museum lobby, a café and the Museum store and will connect the Museum to the rest of the lacma campus and to the community at large.

-From the piazza, visitors can also enter the ground floor of the Academy Museum where they will find a two-story 12,000 square foot "Making Of..." exhibition.
-This permanent and interactive exhibition will recreate the experience of real-life theatrical moviemaking and will allow Museum visitors to make lasting memories while learning how to shoot and edit a film, light a set, oversee a voiceover session, score a film, overlay visual effects, color correct, become a Foley artist, utilize a green screen and more.
+From the piazza, visitors can also enter the ground floor of the Academy Museum where they will find a two-story, 9,000 square foot "Making Of..." exhibition.
+This permanent and interactive exhibition will re-create the experience of real-life theatrical moviemaking and will allow Museum visitors to make lasting memories while learning how to shoot and edit a film, light a set, oversee a voiceover session, score a film, overlay visual effects, color correct, become a Foley artist, utilize a green screen, and more.

 A 150-seat Demonstration Stage connected to the "Making Of…" exhibition will host Academy Members and other moviemaking professionals who will conduct clinics and master classes tied to the arts and sciences of moviemaking.
 It will also allow the Academy Museum to highlight the latest technological advancements in cinema.

-The lower level of the Academy Museum will contain many visitor amenities as well as access to visible collection storage that will give visitors a glimpse into a variety of components of the Academy Museum's permanent collection that are not currently on display—artifacts, props, scripts, posters, photographs, and other ephemera.
+The subfloor of the Academy Museum will contain an Open Collection Gallery that will give visitors a glimpse into a variety of components of the Academy Museum's permanent collection that are not currently on display—artifacts, props, scripts, posters, photographs, and other ephemera.

-The second floor of the Museum will include over 10,000 square feet devoted to this history of the movies.
+The second floor of the Museum will include over 10,000 square feet devoted to the history of the movies.
 The Film History Gallery will be immersive, interactive, and comprehensive.
-Topics to be covered include: Lumière and the Cinématographe; Edison and the Kinetoscope and Vitascope; the Silent Age of Cinema; the rise and influence of the studio system; the defining of classic film genres—musicals, westerns, gangster films, horror films; the impact of World War II on movie making; film noir and the blacklist; the impact of television on the movie industry and how films became "big" in response—epics, 3D; the business of moviemaking—exhibitors, studios, guilds, agencies; foreign films; teen culture; independent cinema; animation throughout the decades; digital vs. film; the impact of new technologies; and more.
+Topics to be covered include: the Lumières and the Cinématographe; Edison and the Kinetoscope and Vitascope; the silent age of cinema; the rise and influence of the studio system; the defining of classic film genres—musicals, westerns, gangster films, horror films; the impact of World War ii on moviemaking; film noir and the blacklist; the impact of television on the movie industry and how films became "big" in response—epics, 3d; the business of moviemaking—exhibitors, studios, guilds, agencies; foreign films; teen culture; independent cinema; animation throughout the decades; digital vs. film; the impact of new technologies; and more.

 A 144-seat theater will be embedded within the Film History Gallery.
 This intimate theater will host screenings that are tied to the Museum's many exhibits.
 The theater will also showcase Academy film series and retrospectives, independent and experimental movies, and foreign films.